openSUSE/scatool-container/README.md

 * `podman pull registry.opensuse.org/home/jrecord/branches/opensuse/templates/images/tumbleweed/containers/suse/alp/workloads/scatool:latest`

 > [!NOTE]
 > All instructions assume you will be running the SCA Tool Container as a user SystemD process.
-If you do not intend to run it under SystemD, but only on an as-needed basis, skip to [Use the SCA Tool Container as Needed](#use-the-sca-tool-container-as-needed) below.
+If you do not intend to run it under SystemD, but only on an as-needed basis, skip to [How to Use the SCA Tool Container as Needed](#how-to-use-the-sca-tool-container-as-needed) below.

 # How to Analyze Supportconfigs
 1. Run supportconfigs on the servers you wish to analyze